 Finding new songs for my foreign-language repertoire always involves much digging and listening to other artists.
 It is a process I find most enjoyable, like stepping into a dark, mysterious castle with only a spotlight at hand, never knowing what you’ll find.
 It was exactly that way that I came across the very playful and cute bossa nova song O Barquinho (Little Boat) from 1961, about a boat sailing along on a calm summer day as the evening falls.

-I had only recently discovered the American vocalist Karrin Allyson.
-It was through a search for different interpretations of the French chanson Sous le Ciel de Paris that I was adding to my French repertoire.
+I had only recently discovered the American vocalist Karrin Allyson through a search for interpretations of the French chanson Sous le Ciel de Paris, which I was adding to my French repertoire.
 Her version of this 1951 classic from the French film that carries the same title, is from one of her early albums, From Rio to Paris.
 Despite finding her interpretation slightly humourless, I very much took to her grounded voice and her elegant intonation.
 Her songs are often spiked with very delightful and short, not endless, self-indulged scatting sequences.